Saint Gianna Beretta Molla

 In less than 40 years, Gianna Beretta Molla became a pediatric physician, a wife, a mother and a saint!

-She was born in Magenta (near Milano) as the 10th child of Alberto and Maria Beretta’s 13 children.
-An active member of the St. Vincent de Paul Society, Gianna earned degrees in medicine and surgery from the University of Pavia and eventually opened a clinic in Mesero.
-Gianna also enjoyed skiing and mountain climbing.
+She was born in Magenta near Milano, the 10th of Alberto and Maria Beretta’s 13 children.
+An active member of the St. Vincent de Paul Society and a leader in the Catholic Action movement, Gianna also enjoyed skiing and mountain climbing.
+She earned degrees in medicine and surgery from the University of Pavia, eventually specializing in pediatrics.
+In 1952, Gianna opened a clinic in the small town of Mesero, where she met engineer Pietro Molla.

-Shortly before her 1955 marriage to Pietro Molla, Gianna wrote to him: “Love is the most beautiful sentiment that the Lord has put into the soul of men and women.”
-She and Pietro had three children, Pierluigi, Maria Zita, and Laura.
+Shortly before their 1955 marriage, Gianna wrote to Pietro: “Love is the most beautiful sentiment that the Lord has put into the soul of men and women.”
+In the next four years the Mollas had three children: Pierluigi, Mariolina, and Laura.
+Two pregnancies following ended in miscarriage.

-Early in the pregnancy for her fourth child, doctors discovered that Gianna had both a child and a tumor in her uterus.
+Early in her sixth pregnancy, doctors discovered that Gianna had both a child and a tumor in her uterus.
 She allowed the surgeons to remove the tumor but not to perform the complete hysterectomy that they recommended, which would have killed the child.
-Seven months later, Gianna Emanuela Molla was born.
-The following week, her mother Gianna died in Monza of complications from childbirth.
-She is buried in Mesero.
+Seven months later in April 1962, Gianna Emanuela Molla was born at the hospital in Monza, but post-operative complications resulted in an infection for her mother.
+The following week, Gianna Molla died at home in Mesero, where she was buried.

 Gianna Emanuela went on to become a physician herself.
 Gianna Beretta Molla was beatified in 1994 and canonized 10 years later.